souktha/souktha.github.io/misc/cyclic_1_x_x4/index.rst

         \right]

 If I sum row 1, 4 and 5 together (modulo 2), I get zeros.
 There is no two rows that forms the third row or sum to zeros so it takes three or more to do that.
-By definition, :math:`d-1` rows of :math:`H^t` matrix to show linear independency; therefore, I can verify that its minimum distance is :math:`d-1=2 \Rightarrow d=3`.
+By definition, it takes :math:`d-1` rows of :math:`H^t` matrix to show linear independency; therefore, I can verify that its minimum distance is :math:`d-1=2 \Rightarrow d=3`.